couchbaselabs/ToDoLite-iOS/tutorial.md

 - mark the `title` and `created_at` properties as @dynamic

-You can read more about the usage of dynamic properties in CBLModel subclasses and how to use them [here][2].
+You can read more about the usage of dynamic properties in CBLModel subclasses and how to use them [in the model documentation][2] on the Couchbase Developer website.

 Next, we can use the `awakeFromInitializer` method to hook into the initialisation process to set our iVars.